Jordan-Sauchuk/AjaxDemo/README.md

 # AjaxDemo
-In office app built using Ajax
+An  app built using Ajax to show/display who is currently "In Office".